danielk333/alis4dsst/README.rst

 Just add on more keywords at the end for options, they are

 * corr: run correlation with spacetrack catalogue
-* od: orbit determination
+* od: orbit determination using minimization
+* mcmc: orbit determination using Markov Chain Monte Carlo
 * plot: generate plots
 * sgp4: use sgp4 mean elements for orbit determination
-* orekit: use orekit for orbit determination (default)
+* orekit: use orekit for orbit determination
+* sgp4-state: use sgp4 but with a TEME state for orbit determination (default)
 * override: override the caches if they exist
+* forward: do a forward propagation of the MCMC results (needs mcmc to have completed)

 Using the code in python